axibase/atsd-use-cases/research/baltimore-pd/README.md

 | 2015-10-01 | 2        |
 | 2015-11-01 | 6        |

-In order to maintain the chronology of the display, interpolation is used here to display those months without incident as well.
+to maintain the chronology of the display, interpolation is used here to display those months without incident as well.

 >To view this table without interpolation see the [Appendix](#appendix)